tommyliu313/shapeitproject/readme.md

 >> pip install -r requirements.txt

-3) Pleas type "flask run" in the terminal to start the application.
+3) Please type "flask run" in the terminal to start the application.